“Two Paths to Healing: Discover Which Therapy Speaks to Your Mind and Heart.”

 Characteristics of CCT:

-1. Non-Directive Approach: Therapists establish a supportive atmosphere and allow clients to take the lead in the conversation, promoting self-discovery and self-acceptance.
+1. Non-Directive Approach: Therapists establish a supportive atmosphere and allow clients to take a part in the conversation, promoting self-discovery and self-acceptance.

 2. Unconditional Positive Regard: Therapists offer acceptance and respect without judgment, aiding clients in feeling valued and understood.